 8. Get help from your home

 If you own a home, the equity may well be your biggest source of wealth.
-The two most common ways to tap it are taking a reverse mortgage or selling the home and downsizing, investing the profit in a retirement account.
+Two common ways to tap it are taking a reverse mortgage or selling the home and downsizing, investing the profit in a retirement account.

 For example, you could rent a room to a boarder or get a housemate, occasionally rent part of the home to vacation travelers or rent it out while you travel.
 Or you could move to a cheaper location.

 9. Find a job with a pension

-Jobs with old-fashioned defined-benefit pensions — the type that pay retirees a set amount each month — are scarce, but they have not entirely disappeared.
+Jobs with old-fashioned defined-benefit pensions — the type that pay retirees a set amount each month or year — are scarce.
+But they have not entirely disappeared.
 You could make it your mission to find one.
-Such benefits are increasingly attractive to job-seekers, finds a survey by global advisory company Willis Towers Watson.

 How’s your retirement savings coming along?
 Do you have ideas for others who are trying to build up their nest egg?
 Share with us in comments below or on our Facebook page.